RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 People give too much respect to people who produce opinionated blog posts, newsletters, podcasts and essays.
 Usually these are not evidence-based, and the writer has no experience with the details of the problems they are writing about.
 If you have to read anything, read academic papers, not opinion pieces.

-### Focus on the person in the room who gives the most original insights, rather than recycles talking points.
+### Focus on the person in the room who gives the most original insights not talking points.

 Talking points optimize for agreeability: it's wasted time compared to actual insights (i.e. new information and combination of information).